NwekeChidi/SmartGate/docs/domain-model.md

 **Business Rules:**
 - Driver ID must start with "DFDS-" prefix
-- Driver ID suffix must be 1-11 numeric characters
+- Driver ID suffix must be exactly 11 numeric characters
 - Total driver ID length must be exactly 16 characters
 - Names cannot be empty and are trimmed
 - Driver ID is normalized to uppercase